Table of Contents

 Some medications, like morphine, codeine, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen [Advil]), cause the body to release histamine and produce urticaria through nonallergic mechanisms.

-Despite the reputation of hives being an "allergic" condition, there is characteristically no obvious connection to a provoking substance.
-In this situation, allergy testing is not usually helpful.
-Continue Reading
+Despite the reputation of hives being an "allergic" condition, there is often no obvious connection to any provoking substance.
+In this situation, random allergy testing is not usually helpful.
+If you know what is causing your hives, then avoiding the cause, if possible, is a very good preventive option.